Skip to content

 }

-// the data needed to calculate the tax has been placed in the MySQL table $TABLE
+// the data required to calculate the tax has been placed in the mysql table $TABLE

 // belonging to the $BASE database.
 The table has the following structure